WindyHu001/MVCtrack/notes/virtual_cues.md

 ### Virtual_cues
-- You can choose a segmentation model, such as CenterNet, and generate corresponding virtual clues using the following command.
+- You can choose a segmentation model, such as CenterNet2, and generate corresponding virtual clues using the following command.

 ```
 # nuScenes